WorkloadAutomation/ibm-workload-automation-chart/README.md

 **NOTE**:

-A Kubernetes job plug-in is available on Automation Hub.
-It enables you to automate the execution of Kubernetes jobs. [https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02](https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02).
-Follow the steps in the previous procedure to download and install the plug-in.
+A Kubernetes plug-in is available on Automation Hub.
+It enables you to run and automate Kubernetes jobs: [https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02](https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02).
+This specific job can be installed following the previous procedure, but it requires a couple of extra steps to configure the project and permit the execution of Kubernetes jobs.
+After following the previous procedure, perform the following steps:

+1. `oc apply -f wa-k8s-role.yaml`
+2. `oc apply -f k8s-role-binding.yaml`

+where wa-k8s-role.yaml is structured as follows:

+	apiVersion: rbac.authorization.k8s.io/v1
+	kind: Role
+	metadata:
+	name: wa-pod-role
+	namespace: <namespace>
+	rules:

+	    apiGroups:
+	    ""
+	    extensions
+	    apps
+	    batch
+	    resources:
+	    '*'
+	    verbs:
+	    '*'

+and where the k8s-role-binding.yaml is structured as follows:

+	kind: RoleBinding
+	apiVersion: rbac.authorization.k8s.io/v1
+	metadata:
+	name: plugin-k8s-role-binding
+	subjects:

+	    kind: ServiceAccount
+	    name: <arbitrary wa service name - do not use the user one, e.g. wauser>
+	    roleRef:
+	    kind: Role
+	    name: <match the name key of wa-k8s-role.yaml>
+	    apiGroup: rbac.authorization.k8s.io

 ## Storage